 1. Functional Testing

 As a type of mobile testing, functional testing ensures that the application works as per the requirements.
 We check that all the functionalities are working as intended.
-Functional testing is required to provide a quality product, meet product requirements, ensure customer satisfaction, and to reduce risk.
+Functional testing provides a quality product, meets product requirements, ensure customer satisfaction, and reduce risk.